 - version 1.4 or later of the Java 2 Platform, Runtime Edition (JRE).
 Version 1.5 or later if using OpenOffice 4 or LibreOffice 3 or later.
-If using Windows, the JRE architecture must be 32-bit since (at the time of writing) LibreOffice and OpenOffice are only available in 32-bit issues. - OpenOffice version 2.3 or LibreOffice 3 or later (see Installing OpenOffice on page 11); - the docmosis.jar library; - the docmosis.properties file.
-Note: as of version 3.3, use of the Docmosis Configuration class can replace the need for docmosis.properties; - an active network connection with the application using the Docmosis core.
+You must make sure that you are using 32 bit Java is using a 32 bit LibreOffice or OpenOffice.
+Likewise for 64 bit. - LibreOffice 5 or later (see Installing OpenOffice on page 11); - the docmosis.jar library; - the docmosis.properties file if using standalone converters (programmatic configuration does not apply to standalone converters); - an active network connection with the application using the Docmosis core.

-Both OpenOffice and LibreOffice are supported for use with Docmosis.
+Both OpenOffice and LibreOffice are supported for use with Docmosis however Libre Office is recommended.